SIGNS: NON-LIT SIGNS, MIRRORS & BANNERS

 Circa 1946 - 1957.
 All the signs below are from the Bavarian Brewing Co.
 The banner emphasizes the brewer's trademark and shield as well as its slogan.
 The next two items the first row have similar frames, but one emphasizes the slogan and the other emphasizes the trade mark and a different slogan - …brewed the old style way.
 In the middle row the first two items features Bavarian's main "A Man's Beer" slogan.
 But the last image indicates the "...And Her Too" which began around 1953, and tries to incorporate a feminine touch with the inclusion of what appears to be a planter with some flowers.
 The last row includes a miniature old style (1908 Buick) to go along with the Bavarian's Old Style Beer.
 It's possible this miniature car could have been part of a series that included other early cars.

 Circa 1959 - 1966.
-The following signs are from International Breweries Inc. (IBI).
+The following signs are for Bavarian/s Select Beer.
+With exception of the last sign made for Bavarian Brewing Co., all the others are from International Breweries Inc. (IBI).
 The banner sign on the left is from around 1963 and recognizes the first place taste award Bavarian's Select Beer received in Belgium in 1962.
 The iiTYWYBAB sign below is supposed to generate the question; What does it mean?
 The answer is; "If I tell You Will You Buy A Bavarian's?"
 A similar saying was used in Steinbeck's Grapes of Wrath where iitywybad was used in a scene at a bar.
 It was explained to mean: "If I tell you will you buy another drink?"
 As this "word" or group of letters has been used by others, sometimes there have been some minor variations where an "m" for "me" is added after the first B, and the last "d" for drink is replaced with a "b" for Beer.
 Most of the other signs below show the three shields for Bavarian's Select and its symbols for Time, Tradition and Skill.